 - Analyze unfair judicial practices concerning racial prejudices.

 - Elaborate on Desmond Tutu’s words about injustice.

-- Explore the racism manifestations in various establishments: in football, in schools, in sports, in the workplace.
+- Explore the racism manifestations in various establishments: In football, in schools, in sports, and in the workplace.

 - What are the actions political leaders should take to address racism?